Filter results

 The group is working on the encoding of digital information into single polymer molecules in the form of chemical groups, such as (R,R)- and (S,S)-epoxides or (R)- and (S)-sulfoxides, which represent the digits 0 and 1.
 These are imprinted with the help of light-switchable catalytic machines that threads onto a polymer chain containing alkene double bonds or aryl sulfides.
 While moving along the chain the catalytic machines (ep)oxidize these functional groups (Figure).
 The enantioselectivity of the oxidation reactions is controlled by metal-containing catalysts of which the chirality can be switched by an attached Feringa-type molecular motor.

-The work involves the synthesis of chiral cage compounds, light-switchable metal-containing catalysts and polymers, and the study of their properties with various techniques (NMR, IR, circular dichroism, UV-vis, fluorescence), threading experiments, and catalysis experiments, all focused on the writing of information.
+The research involves the synthesis of chiral cage compounds, light-switchable metal-containing catalysts and polymers, and the study of their properties with various techniques (NMR, IR, circular dichroism, UV-vis, fluorescence), threading experiments, and catalysis experiments, all focused on the writing of information.

-IMM M Chemistry of Life bio-inorganic chemistry catalysis materials chemistry physical chemistry supramolecular chemistry synthetic chemistry catalysis kinetics molecular structure NMR organometallics self-assembly single molecules spectroscopy green energy green IT smart materials society sustainability HPLC Mass spectroscopy NMR Optical spectroscopy
+M Chemistry of Life bio-inorganic chemistry catalysis materials chemistry physical chemistry supramolecular chemistry synthetic chemistry catalysis kinetics molecular structure NMR organometallics self-assembly single molecules spectroscopy green energy green IT smart materials society sustainability

-Molecular Structure and Dynamics
+100% match with selected keywords Molecular Structure and Dynamics

 (Oomens)

 Our group combines and integrates mass spectrometry with IR spectroscopy, enabling us to obtain infrared spectral fingerprints for mass-selected ions inside the mass spectrometer.
 We apply infrared ion spectroscopy in various analytical challenges of identifying molecular structures of low-abundance compounds within complex mixtures, e.g. in biomarker discovery for inborn errors of metabolism.
-In more fundamental studies, we investigate molecular spectra and structures of ionized molecules, e.g. to pin down the molecular structure of product ions in tandem mass spectrometry or to obtain laboratory IR spectra for molecular ions that are suspected to occur in astrophysical environments.
+In more fundamental studies, we investigate molecular spectra and structures of ionized molecules, e.g. to pin down the molecular structure of product ions in tandem mass spectrometry or to obtain laboratory IR spectra for molecular ions that are suspected to occur in astrophysical environments. keywords: HPLC ion mobility Mass spectroscopy Optical spectroscopy vacuum

 100% match with selected keywords